fb3rasp/moviepages/README.md

 This module has been tested against SilverStripe 3.1.13 and requires the simple theme.

-### Create a new project
+### Option 1: Create a new project

-Assuming you have composer installed, create a new project via create-project
+Assuming you have composer installed, create a new project via composer create-project

     sudo composer create-project silverstripe/installer [silverstripe-project]

-Follow the SilverStripe installation instructions then add the project code to the SilverStirpe project
+Follow the SilverStripe installation instructions.
+Then add the module to your SilverStripe project

     cd [silverstripe-project]
     git clone https://github.com/fb3rasp/moviepages moviepages

-Run a dev-build in the browser or via command line:
+Run a dev-build in the browser (or using sake via command line):

     http://localhost/[silverstripe-project]/dev/build

-Done.
+The new page type is now available and ready for use.

-### If you have an existing SilverStripe project
+### Option 2: If you have an existing SilverStripe project

 Clone this repository from github into the root folder of your SilverStripe project